tommyvange/Desktop-Shortcut-Management-Scripts/readme.md

 .\remove_shortcut.ps1
 ```

 ### Script Workflow
 1. Check if the shortcut name is provided.
 2. Start transcript logging if enabled.
 3. Remove the shortcut from the specified desktop (user's or common) if it exists.
+4. Remove the associated icon from the persistent location (`ProgramData\DesktopIcons`) if it exists.

 ## Check Shortcut Script